 GeneCards Summary for MCM10 Gene

 MCM10 (Minichromosome Maintenance 10 Replication Initiation Factor) is a Protein Coding gene.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and E2F mediated regulation of DNA replication.
-GO annotations related to this gene include identical protein binding.
+Diseases associated with MCM10 include Baller-Gerold Syndrome and Rapadilino Syndrome.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include identical protein binding.

 Acts as a replication initiation factor that brings together the MCM2-7 helicase and the DNA polymerase alpha/primase complex in order to initiate DNA replication.
 Additionally, plays a role in preventing DNA damage during replication.
 Key effector of the RBBP6 and ZBTB38-mediated regulation of DNA-replication and common fragile sites stability; acts as a direct target of transcriptional repression by ZBTB38 (PubMed:24726359).